esm-dev/esm-cjs-lexer/README.md

 # esm-cjs-lexer

-A commonjs module lexer written in Rust for detecting the `module.exports` of a commonjs module.
-The lexer is powered by [swc](https://github.com/swc-project/swc), compiled to WebAssembly.
+A wasm module for detecting the `module.exports` of a CJS module, powered by [swc](https://github.com/swc-project/swc).

 ## Usage